Arduino-IRremote/Arduino-IRremote/README.md

   ` NEC ` &nbsp; &nbsp; ` Denon ` &nbsp; &nbsp; ` Panasonic ` &nbsp; &nbsp; ` JVC ` &nbsp; &nbsp; ` LG `<br/>
   ` RC5 ` &nbsp; &nbsp; ` RC6 ` &nbsp; &nbsp; ` Samsung ` &nbsp; &nbsp; ` Sony `
 - The call of `irrecv.decode(&results)` uses the old MSB first decoders like in 2.x and sets the 32 bit codes in `results.value`.
-- No decoding to a more meaningfull (constant) 8/16 bit address and 8 bit command.
+- No decoding to a more meaningful (constant) 8/16 bit address and 8 bit command.

 <br/>